dendronhq/dendron-site/vault/pro.dendron-next-server.cook.md

 ### Integrating a view with the plugin

 - see [here](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/commands/ConfigureWithUI.ts#L22:L22) for integrating a command with the web ui

+### Integrating a tree view with the plugin
+- see [here](https://github.com/dendronhq/dendron/blob/dev-kevin/packages/plugin-core/src/views/DendronTreeViewV2.ts#L134:L134) for an example

 ### Adding a VSCode Webview